NS2CDT/ns2_beta/README.md

         - Exosuits now "self-repair" when out of combat at a rate of 10 armor/second.
         - Alien Vampirism no longer has any effect when used against exos.
         - Railgun
-            - Both railguns can fire simultaneously now.
+            - Both railguns can now fire simultaneously.
             - Full-charge duration is now 1 second
             - Cooldown between shots is now 0.3 seconds.
             - Anything short of a full-charge shot no longer penetrates targets.